connexta/eve/server/README.md

 # Server

 ## server
-Main entry file for backend side server (NodeJS) to host the server and any backend side code.
+Main entry file for backend side server (NodeJS) to host the server and any backend code.

 #### Packages:
 - **express**: NodeJS Web application framework for routing.